PetarV-/Simplex-TSP-Solver/README.md

 - `APPROX_MST`: perform a 2-approximation of the optimal tour using Prim's MST algorithm;
 - `EXIT`: exit the program.

 Upon each call to `SOLVE`, detailed information about all the useful iterations (that improve the objective value) will be printed on the terminal.
-Finally, once a solution has been found, `pdflatex` will be called to regenerate the output PDF file.
+Once a solution has been found, `pdflatex` will be called to regenerate the output PDF file (`demo/usa.pdf` in this case).
 Finally, if you are using Mac OS X, `qlmanage` will be called for automatically displaying the PDF.

 ## License
 MIT